jxon12/MeetVLinks-Calm-Focus-Connect/README.md

 ## 📄 License

-This project is for educational and demo purposes.
+This project is for 2025 CodeNection 2025